epicodus-classroom/dei-curriculum/dei-talks/4_asking_and_listening.md

 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
-On most Mondays, you will be expected to read a short lesson about that week's DEI topic.
-Then, on Tuesday, your instructor will lead a standup on that topic.
+On some weeks, you will be expected to read a short lesson about that course section's DEI topic.
+Then, in the following class session, your instructor will lead a standup on that topic.

 This week we will discuss two of the most powerful tools at our disposal: **asking** and **listening**.
 These are essential soft skills that will help us be more inclusive - and are also instrumental to getting jobs.